Thomas-Mielke-Software/EchoPrintSharp/README.md

 Murmurhash: (c) Austin Appleby (Public Domain / MIT), C# port by Davy Landman

+The folks from EchoNest who developed the algorithm and coded the C++ reference implementation: Tristan Jehan, Brian Whitman, and Jim Lucchese

 Wav sample Nine Inch Nails "999,999" from album "The Slip": (CC BY-NC-SA) Trent Reznor and Atticus Ross